TommyP702/Active-Directory/README.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>And the one below is an internal network IPv4 169.254.26.252 for our "Ethernet" we're gonna change the name of these after just to keep thing more neat for the project.</p>
+<p>And the one below is an internal network IPv4 169.254.26.252 for our "Ethernet" we're gonna change the name of these after just to keep thing more neat for the project.
+The Subnet for our Ethernet is use by our DHCP so don't mess around with that.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":5058,"sizeSlug":"large","linkDestination":"none"} -->